Poutu Whakahaere - General Manager & Lead Consumer Advisor

 Kia Ora Mai Tatau

 Kahui mai te Maunga ki Tangaroa, ko au te awa, te awa ko au.

 The river runs from the Mountain to the sea, I Am The River, The River is Me.

 Greetings one and all, my name is Sonny Te Huia.
-For the last two years I have had the privilege of walking side by side with Tangata Whenua less fortunate then myself.
+For the last few years I have had the privilege of walking side by side with Tangata Whenua less fortunate then myself.

 In 2013 I studied for my Mental Health Certificate at UCOL as a Support Worker.
-My mahi is in Mental Health with many variables in Support Work, such as Patient Advocate in a Forensic Unit on the grounds of Whanganui DHB and systemic advocacy.
-This mahi allowed me to sit at the table with a team of health professionals on a weekly basis where some meaningful discussions take place regarding the wellbeing of our services users.
-I now work in the communnity and in Te Awhina the inpatient unit.
+My mahi is in Mental Health with many variables in Support Work, such as Patient Advocate in an Acute Unit on the grounds of Whanganui DHB and systemic advocacy.
+This mahi allowed me to sit at the table with a team of health professionals on a weekly basis where some meaningful discussions take place regarding the well-being of our service users.
+I now work in the community and in Te Awhina the inpatient unit.
 I would like to acknowledge Balance Whanganui for where I am today and the support that I have received from both staff and management.

 Sonny Te Huia